Frequently Asked Questions

 Explore the core functionalities of AASHTOWare BrM, including data collection, reporting capabilities, and compliance with federal standards.

 A column on the left side of the screen lists all modules available to the user.
 The available modules are limited based on the user’s established permissions.
-For example, an inspector may not have access to the ‘Admin’ module within BrM.
-Once selected, the module will expand to display all available tasks to the user as shown in the screenshot below.
+Once selected, the module will expand to display all available tasks to the user.
 Only one module can be expanded at one time, which simplifies the navigational process.

 Additionally, a bar appears across the top of each page to identify the module and task selected, so the user can quickly confirm that they have navigated to the intended page.

-A View List serves as the BrM homepage.
+A View List serves as the default BrM homepage.
 The View List is a complete list of all assets in the system that can be filtered and customized in various ways and allows for the selection of assets prior to performing other actions in the system.
 Most functions within the BrM software require an asset to be selected.
-When an asset is selected it is highlighted blue to designate selection and the asset’s assigned image will appear along with relevant information such as its health index and sufficiency rating.

 All operations can be completed with just a few clicks of the mouse.
 Again, the software was designed to support asset owners and inspectors in their daily routines and tasks; therefore, significant thought went into ensuring efficiency in the UI and navigation to save time.
 A user can perform almost any function by selecting a module, choosing a task, and typing on the loaded page or by selecting an option from a drop-down menu.